younes-nb/text-editor/README.md

 # Text-Editor
 A simple text editor written by javafx
+Eable to create txt files